Régis Le Sommier: Publications

-He is the author of « Les Damnés du Prestige » (2003) about the oil spill in Spain and a second book on the Iraq war (« L’Irak n’existe plus », mars 2008, Ed. du Toucan).
-In addition, he also published the first biography in French of the former CIA director, David H. Petraeus (« David Petraeus, un beau jour dans la vallée du Tigre », 2012, Editions Erick Bonnier).
-More recently, he published an historical essay (« Les Mystères d’Oradour.
-Du temps du deuil à la quête de la vérité », 2014, Editions Michel Lafon).
-And in January 2018 he published a book called "Assad" that talks about Syria and the current president Bachar Al Assad.
+He is the author of Les Damnés du Prestige (2003) about the oil spill in Spain and a second book on the Iraq war (L’Irak n’existe plus, March 2008, Ed. du Toucan).
+In addition, he also published the first biography in French of the former CIA director, David H. Petraeus (David Petraeus, un beau jour dans la vallée du Tigre, 2012, Editions Erick Bonnier).
+More recently, he published an historical essay ("Les Mystères d’Oradour.
+Du temps du deuil à la quête de la vérité", 2014, Editions Michel Lafon).
+And in January 2018 he published a book called Assad that talks about Syria and former president Bashar al-Assad.